rashid1844/RNN-Password-Generator/README.md

 ## Analysis:
 Viewing the results graph, we can notice multiple possible paprmeter combinations.
-But considering the training time as well, we chose the (512 hidden layers, batch of 512, epoch of 4).
+But considering the training time as well, we chose the (512 hidden layers, batch of 512, and an epoch of 4).

+## Acknowledgment:

+* [Ajhalthor](https://github.com/ajhalthor/Keras_LSTM_Text_Generator) provided a starting point for the text predictor.

+* Passwords dataset was available thanks to [berzerk0](https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Length).

+*  The following [paper](https://www.mdpi.com/1424-8220/20/11/3106/pdf) proivdes a
+Generative Adversarial Network (GAN) based password generator.